This project is presented by www.ecosolutions.co.uk

-Artex is a water-based covering, usually used to decorate ceilings, and generally brought to a textured finish with the use of a brush or comb.
-Some older artex may contain asbestos and it is extremely unwise to sand down or scrape without seeking the advice of an asbestos specialist as this can potentially damage your health.
-Contact your local council for help with this.
+Some older artex, typically before 1987, may contain asbestos and it is extremely unwise to sand down or scrape without seeking the advice of an asbestos specialist as this can potentially damage your health.
+If you have grave concerns you should Contact your local council for help with this.

 Once confirmed that the artex is 100% safe and can be removed safely with no risk there are several ways this can be done.
 Firstly it can be “steamed” off using a wallpaper steamer.
 This can be a very messy and also very slow process.
-It cannot be done at speed or with the steam plate left in one area too long…if it is, there is a possibility of damaging the ceiling or wall behind it and also the risk that the artex will liquify and run everywhere.
+It cannot be done at speed or with the steam plate left in one area too long…if it is, there is a possibility of damaging the ceiling or wall behind it and also the risk that the artex will liquefy and run everywhere.

 If done carefully and with some care steaming will enable you to soak and strip without damaging either yourself or the surface you are working on.
 Place the steamer plate on the surface for several seconds at a time, testing very frequently with a hand held scraper to monitor how soft it is getting and then scraping off once soft enough to do so.

 One of the quickest and easiest ways that we have found to remove artex is with this amazing product.
 Simply paint over the artex, on a horizontal or vertical surface, and scrape off when softened.
-We believe Eco Solutions have a fantastic product here.

-Artex can also be plastered over.
-See our project on (skim plastering) Firstly make absolutely sure that there are no flaking or loose sections of the artex, or indeed ceiling/wall.
+Artex can also be plastered over (See our project on skim plastering) Firstly make absolutely sure that there are no flaking or loose sections of the artex, or indeed ceiling/wall.
 Then remove all obviously "high spots" of artex, where the stipples hang down.
 You can do this using a hand scraper or wall scraper and if you want to go the extra step you can also sand it down and get it as flat as possible as this will further aid in the final finish and also the ease in which it can be plastered over.
 Again, before you do this, please, please ensure that the artex you are working on does not contain any asbestos.
 If you are unsure, get it checked out before you start!!

 The wall or ceiling can then be painted with a coat of PVA adhesive, which can be bought in gallon containers from the builder's merchants or larger DIY stores.